-Singita Sabi Sand employs a dedicated team focused on protecting and conserving the bio-diversity of the incredible land under its care.
-The team is tasked with ensuring that the land, complete with its diverse flora and fauna, remains, as closely as possible, in the untouched state in which the Bailes family found it some 85 years ago.
+Singita Sabi Sand employs a dedicated team focused on protecting and conserving the biodiversity of the incredible land under its care.
+The team’s primary task is ensuring that the land, complete with its diverse flora and fauna, remains as close as possible to the untouched state in which the Bailes family found it some 85 years ago.

 The earliest aerial photographs, taken in 1935, are used by the team as a template to guide them in achieving this task.
 The success of their reserve management approach has resulted in thriving wildlife populations and a flourishing ecosystem.

 This in itself creates another challenge, as the abundance of species, such as rhino, that carry a high price tag in the global illegal wildlife trade, attract international poaching syndicates to the area.
 The team’s second main focus area is therefore a dedicated anti-poaching unit tasked with ensuring the safety of these precious natural assets.